Q&A: What does banning TikTok and WeChat mean for users?

 Scheduling a total TikTok ban for Nov.
 12 delays its effects on millions of American users until after the Nov.
 3 presidential election, but it also leaves more time for ByteDance to finalize an arrangement that satisfies government officials.

 Trump said this summer he wants the app sold to a U.S. company that can protect U.S. users from Chinese government spying and censorship.
-ByteDance hasn't agreed to a sale, and instead proposed an arrangement that lets the California database-software company Oracle manage the data of U.S. users and oversee the app's technology.
+ByteDance proposed an arrangement that lets the California database-software company Oracle manage the data of U.S. users and oversee the app's technology.
+But Saturday Trump said he has given his “blessing” to a proposed deal between TikTok, Oracle and WalMart that would leave TikTok under the control of the U.S. companies.
+But the deal still needs to be finalized.

-More time to negotiate the Oracle deal "could be productive if that allows for a more robust solution,” said Elsa Kania, a fellow at the Center for a New American Security who focuses on technology and U.S.-China relations.

 WHAT ARE TIKTOK AND WECHAT DOING ABOUT IT?